Little Bohemia Lodge

 Little Bohemia Lodge is a rural vacation lodge and restaurant located off US Highway 51 in Manitowish Waters, Wisconsin.
 The lodge was built in 1929 by Emil Wanatka on land he acquired that same year.
-Little Bohemia gained fame and infamy as the setting of a botched raid by the FBI (then called the Bureau of Investigation) against the John Dillinger Gang.
+Little Bohemia gained fame and infamy as the setting of a botched raid by the FBI, then called the Bureau of Investigation, against the John Dillinger Gang.

 The historic rustic lodge remains as it was at the time of the federal raid and along with original bullet holes from the gun battle still in the walls and windows, Little Bohemia Lodge has a collection of memorabilia from the gun battle.

 The Gun Battle

 On the afternoon of April 20, 1934, Baby Face Nelson, John Dillinger, Homer Van Meter, Tommy Carroll, John Hamilton, and gang associate (errand-runner) Pat Reilly, accompanied by Nelson's wife Helen and three girlfriends of the other men, arrived at the secluded Little Bohemia Lodge in Manitowish Waters, Wisconsin, for a weekend of rest.
 The gang's connection to the resort apparently came from the past dealings between Dillinger's attorney, Louis Piquett, and lodge owner Emil Wanatka.

 Though gang members greeted him by name, Wanatka maintained that he was unaware of their identities until some time on Friday night.
 According to Bryan Burrough's book Public Enemies: America's Greatest Crime Wave and the Birth of the FBI, 1933–34, this most likely happened when Wanatka was playing cards with Dillinger, Nelson, and Hamilton.
 When Dillinger won a round and raked in the pot, Wanatka caught a glimpse of Dillinger's pistol concealed in his coat, and noticed that Nelson and the others also had shoulder holsters.

-The following day, while she was away from the lodge with her young son at a children's birthday party, Wanatka's wife informed a friend, Henry Voss, that the Dillinger gang was at the lodge, and the Federal Bureau of Investigation (FBI) was subsequently given the tip early on April 22.
-FBI agent Melvin Purvis and a number of his fellow colleagues arrived by plane from Chicago.
-Because the gang's departure was imminent, the agents moved in with little preparation, and without notifying or obtaining help from local authorities.
+The following day, while she was away from the lodge with her young son at a children's birthday party, Wanatka's wife Nan informed her brother-in-law, Henry Voss, that the Dillinger gang was at the lodge.
+She later slipped him a note hidden inside a pack of cigarettes urging him to report the gang.
+Voss passed the tip to U.S. Marshal's office, who relayed it the Federal Bureau of Investigation (FBI) early on the morning of Sunday, April 22.
+FBI agent Melvin Purvis returned a call to Voss to confirm the information.
+Convinced the tip was legit, Purvis and a number of his colleagues travelled immediately to Wisconsin by plane from Chicago, calling in agents from the St. Paul office to rendezvous with them as well.
+Upon arriving in the nearest town of Rhinelander, agents were met by Henry and Ruth Voss, who informed them the gang's departure was imminent.
+The agents decided to move in immediately with little preparation, and without notifying or obtaining help from local authorities.